exakat/php-dictionary/dictionary.rst

 Opcode
 ------

-Opcodes (short for operation codes) refer to low-level instructions that the PHP interpreter uses to execute PHP scripts.
+Opcodes (short for "operation codes") refer to low-level instructions that the PHP interpreter uses to execute PHP scripts.
 When PHP processes a code, it goes through several stages of compilation and interpretation.
 One of these stages involves translating the human-readable PHP source into a series of opcodes, which are then executed by the PHP engine.

 Generaly speaking, coders never come close to opcodes.
 The only occasion is when configuring the opcode cache: this cache keeps the generated opcodes in memory, and skips the stages of compilation as long as the source is not changed.